 The Income Statement is one of a company’s core financial statements that shows their profit and loss over a period of time.
-The profit or loss is determined by taking all revenues and subtracting all expenses from operating and non-operating activities.
+The profit or loss is determined by taking all revenues and subtracting all expenses from both operating and non-operating activities.

 The income statement is one of three statements used in both corporate finance (including financial modeling) and accounting.
-The statement displays the company’s revenue, costs, gross profit, selling and administrative expenses, other expenses and income, taxes paid and net profit in a coherent and logical manner.
+The statement displays the company’s revenue, costs, gross profit, selling and administrative expenses, other expenses and income, taxes paid, and net profit in a coherent and logical manner.

-This statement is a great place to begin the financial model, as it requires the least amount of information from the balance sheet and cash flow statement.
+This statement is a great place to begin a financial model, as it requires the least amount of information from the balance sheet and cash flow statement.
 Thus, in terms of information, the income statement is a predecessor to the other two core statements.

 The income statement may have minor variations between different companies, as expenses and income will be dependent on the type of operations or business conducted.
-However, there are several generic line items that are commonly seen in the income statement.
+However, there are several generic line items that are commonly seen in any income statement.

 The most common income statement items include:

-Gross Profit Gross profit is found by subtracting COGS from Sales or Revenue.
+Gross Profit Gross profit is calculated by subtracting Cost of Goods Sold (or Cost of Sales) from Sales Revenue.

 Income Taxes refer to the relevant taxes charged on pre-tax income.
 The total tax expense can consist of both current taxes and future taxes.

 Net Income is calculated by deducting income taxes from pre-tax income.
 This is the amount that flows into retained earnings on the balance sheet, after deductions for any dividends.